Many business owners struggle to move from a tactical to strategic mindset. Here are questions to ask that will help you make that shift.

 Planning marketing at the strategic-level is difficult for many people because it requires a shift to abstract thinking.
 Tactical marketing and advertising, on the other hand, are more concrete.

 For this reason, it’s easy to get caught up in marketing tactics and overlook strategy – but this is often a big mistake.

 For example, we did a consultation with a client where the business owner – thinking tactically – believed he must do organic SEO.
-His reasoning was SEO is a major marketing channel so it must be done.
+His reasoning was that SEO is a major marketing channel, so it must be done.
 He planned to put equal resources into this channel as social media.

 Then we asked him: What if you could only use one marketing channel for your business?
 Then, which would you choose and why?

 This question got the wheels turning.
 He began to visualize his audience and think about how his message would connect with them.
 As he detailed his answer, he realized social media was a far more important channel for him to start with.

 This exercise helped him conceptualize his audience and conclude it was unlikely they’d do the types of organic searches that would lead them into his sales funnel.

 We researched to confirm these assertions, but we wouldn’t even have taken that step unless we thought strategically.

 Getting yourself to think strategically requires a concerted effort.
 Asking certain questions will force you to shift into more abstract, “big picture” thinking.